 Italian director Laura Luchetti’s Twin Flower is a film that’s ultimately at war with itself, yet still manages to have the right side win out.
 The competing ideologies center between the film as a quiet romance and a thriller.
 Of the two narratives: the introspective romance is certainly the more captivating.
 The thriller, on the hand, falls prey to many of the cliches that accompany the genre.

 Twin Flower centers around two characters: Basim (Kallil Kone) and Anna (Anastasiya Bogach).
-Basim is an Ivory Coast refugee, now surviving on the fringes of the Italian countryside, while Anna has just escaped from her kidnapper and murderer of her father, a black market dealer named Manfredi.
+Basim is an Ivory Coast refugee, now surviving on the fringes of the Italian countryside, while Anna has just escaped from her kidnapper, a man who murdered her father, a black market dealer named Manfredi.
 The flowers that grow in the desert are often the strongest, and Basim and Anna are two fragile flowers who make one another resilient.

 By chance, Basim and Anna find each other when Basim fends off male harassers from her.
 Anna is silent throughout the film, with very little dialogue.
 The film features multiple flashbacks and as we see Anna, once a talkative girl, and her father.
 Her silence is directly tied to trauma, leaving it difficult for her to fully trust anyone.
 And it’s the silence, the pained communication between her and Basim that makes the film.